nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ###  Deleting an event

-1. Deleting an event while all events are being shown
+1. Delete an event while all events are being shown

    1. Prerequisites: List all events using the `listEvents` command.
 Multiple events in the event list.